 - Substitute for black peppercorns where you want a funky kick

-- Add to blended veggie soups, like potato or cauliflower soups
+- Add to blended vegetable soups, like potato or cauliflower soups

 - Pairs well with: New Harvest Turmeric, Wild Icelandic Kelp, Wild Mountain Cumin